kleonlab/dseq0.1/README.md

 ## use this to get the data from replog - wget -O "datasets/k562.h5ad" "https://ndownloader.figshare.com/files/35774440"

 then run the train with the file path location.

+run the download_evo, se series to get all the models and their weights when needed.